MgSO477/MgSO477/README.md

 # Hi 👋, I'm Cecilia Liu!

 Welcome to my GitHub profile!
-I'm a Statistics and Economics third-year student at the University of British Columbia (UBC) with a passion for data and analytics.
+I'm a Statistics and Economics third-year student at the University of British Columbia (UBC) with a passion for data analytics and machine learning.

 ## 💻 Technical Skills